rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/msmq/cve_2023_21554_queuejumper.md

 [CVE-2023-21554](https://nvd.nist.gov/vuln/detail/CVE-2023-21554) ("QueueJumper") is a Remote Code Execution vulnerability with a CVSS 3.1 base score of 9.8 that could allow unauthenticated attackers to execute code on an unpatched Microsoft Windows system running [Microsoft Message Queuing (MSMQ)](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/legacy/ms711472(v=vs.85)?redirectedfrom=MSDN).

 Security updates exist for Windows Server 2008 incl.
 R2, Windows Server 2012 incl.
 R2, Windows Server 2016, Windows Server 2019, Windows Server 2022, Windows 10 and Windows 11.
-MSMQ was first introduced with Windows NT 4.0 and Windows 2000, therefore it's likely that the vulnerability also exists and remains unpatched in unsupported Microsfot Windows versions.
+MSMQ was first introduced with Windows NT 4.0 and Windows 2000, therefore it's likely that the vulnerability also exists and remains unpatched in unsupported Microsoft Windows versions.

 The module `auxiliary/scanner/msmq/cve_2023_21554_queuejumper` scans the given targets and detects whether a running instance of MSMQ is vulnerable to CVE-2032-21554.
 The module doesn't affect the stability of the MSMQ service, therefore it could be safely executed against the targets.